OUTPUT_SENSOR

 1 $\rightarrow$ Output displacement/velocity relative global origin

-lagrange Particle sensor (DP) flag to let the sensor follow the material flow
+CFD and DP sensor flag to let the sensor follow the material flow

 options: